How to choose Rake for Small Rocks & Gravel

 Also, wider rakes for small rocks & gravel require more physical effort to move through the grass.

-So when buying, make sure that the width of the rake matches your height and strength.
-Therefore, rakes for rocks with a slightly smaller width are recommended for people who are small in stature.
+So when buying, ensure that the rake’s width matches your height and strength.
+Therefore, rakes for rocks with a slightly smaller width are recommended for people with small stature.
 The advantage of a wide rake is that it covers a larger area.
-This means that you can work a lot more lawn in less time than with a narrower model.
-So a wide rake is desirable if you have a large garden and don’t want to spend a lot of time.
+This means you can work much more lawn in less time than a narrower model.
+So a wide rake is desirable if you have a large garden and don’t want to spend much time.

 Teeth of rake